infiniticio/docs.infinitic.io/src/pages/docs/references/serializability.md

 ---
 _Why must task and workflow arguments and return values be serializable?_

-Serialization is crucial for the distributed execution of tasks and workflows.
+Serialization is fundamental to the distributed nature of tasks and workflows in Infinitic.
+It enables data transfer between different components of the system.
+Let's examine how serialization is used in different scenarios.

+## How Infinitic uses serialization

-Let's consider the following method from a Service or Workflow interface:
+Consider a method `myMethod` in a Service or Workflow interface:

 {% codes %}